 How to grow a clover lawn

 Growing a clover lawn will boost the health of your soil, is great for bees and pollinators and opens the door to a more sustainable approach to lawn care.
-While it offers a new approach, you can keep yours the same – growing a clover lawn is as easy as growing regular grass seed!
+Growing a clover lawn is as easy as growing regular grass seed and this guide will tell you how!

 Benefits of growing a clover lawn

-Delivering a climate-smart solution, growing a clover lawn could be the answer for those looking to go the extra mile for the environment.
+Growing a clover lawn is highly beneficial for those looking for a climate-smart, eco-friendly solution for their garden.
+A clover lawns' environmental benefits are plentiful, including providing a bio-diverse habitat for wildlife and pollinators such as bees and butterflies as well as acting as a natural fertiliser!
 Clover fights against nitrous oxide pollution and converts or ‘fixes’ nitrogen in the air and shares it through its roots, and then uses it to feed itself and any companion grass seed growing around it.

 Why our clover is special